needosleep/CodeSenderTelegram/README.md

 - **Commit:** 6eac8305f1faf5c8c17c4fceb1e00f5d43f03e33
 - **Message:** extension.js was updated: some comments were added
 - **Changes:** Helpful comments were incorporated into `extension.js`.

+## LICENSE

+This extension is provided with the MIT licence, you can see it in the repository.